 Meal plans for students living in Voyageur Place are mandatory.
-Students in Voyageur Place, College Quarter and Seager Wheeler also receive an RCC amount.
-This money, placed on student cards, is non-refundable and can be used at any Culinary Services outlet including Marquis Culinary Centre.
-Students may also check their RCC balance online.
+The meal plan provides unlimited meals.
+Students in other areas receive RCC and can purchase a meal plan if they wish.
+RCC is placed on your student card.
+It is non-refundable and can be used at any Culinary Services outlet including Marquis Culinary Centre.
+Students may check their RCC balance online through PAWS.